tendermint/tendermint/spec/blocksync/communication.md

 |`errorsCh`| `peerError`| size `maxPeerErrBuffer`|
 |`didProcessCh`|`struct{}`| size `1`|

 The channel is created within the pool routine of the reactor and is used to signal that the reactor should check the block pool for new blocks.
 A message is sent to the channel after a fixed timeout (`trySyncTicker`).
-As we need two blocks to verify one of them (this is more clearly defined in [verification](./verification.md), if we miss only on of them, we will not wait for the sync timer to time out, but rather try quickly again until we fetch both.
+As we need two blocks to verify one of them (this is more clearly defined in [verification](./verification.md), if we miss only one of them, we will not wait for the sync timer to time out, but rather try quickly again until we fetch both.

 `switchToConsensusTicker`.
 In addition to the sync timeout, in the same routine, the reactor checks periodically whether the conditions to switch to consensus are fullfilled.